|

 in Excel.
 That is the graph you see to the right.
 In-room

-response of the sub would improve the low end by about 10 dB starting at
+response of the sub would improve the low end some.
+The

 extra hump you see below 30 Hz I believe was due to a loud knocking sound